Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/overview.md

 The switch module connects the top module and object processing units accordingly (see [this page](switch-module.md)).
 The object processing unit compute the velocity and position update of a given celestial object, see [this page](object-processing-unit.md).

-To read the documentation, it is recommended to start with the velocity update flow, as optimizing this processs dictated most of the architecture.
-Then, the C codes can be read to understand how to use the accelerator, and at last each module can be understood individually.
-The accelerator includes some basic security features, and an analysis of the performance speedup provided by the accelerator was made.
-The accelerator was implemented on an FPGA, as described at [this page](../FPGA.md).

 ## Table of Contents

 - [Overview](#overview)